Identity & Purpose

 • What gives my days meaning?

 These questions are incredibly common — even if they’re rarely said out loud.
+You are lost, suddenly, in your later years, and need a purpose for retirement.

 Some days, retirement feels joyful and freeing.
 Other days, it feels confusing or bittersweet.
-Both can be true — and both belong here.

 When Old Labels Fall Away

-For years, identity may have been tied to work, caregiving, parenting, or being needed.
 Retirement can loosen those labels overnight.
 That can feel freeing… or confusing… or both at once.

-If you’ve ever felt a sense of loss alongside relief, you’re not alone.
 Letting go of old roles takes adjustment — and it doesn’t happen on a schedule.

 Your Mindset Matters in everyday life, and in retirement, especially when you don't have a set schedule or purpose in life.
 (Pssst!
-Retiree posts at the link.
+Retiree posts at the link)

 Purpose in retirement isn’t always about productivity or achievement.
 It doesn’t require a grand plan or a new title.